 Introduction to Safeguarding - this is mandatory training for all staff and covers the basics of child safeguarding, safeguarding vulnerable adults, domestic abuse and hate crime.
+This is currently delivered by e-learning.

 Level 1 Safeguarding - All staff working with children and young people, including casual and sessional workers, will be expected to undertake Level 1 child safeguarding training within six months of commencing employment.
 This will be renewed every three years.